VivaAB/ada-template-website-sickada/6-study_last_minute.md

 <div>
   <iframe src="assets/plots/edutainment_videos_per_month_by_year.html" width="100%" height="500" frameborder="0"></iframe>
 </div>
 Performing the same tests as for the academic videos, we find that the only year with a different distribution than the original distribution is the year 2018 and the observed peak is in July.
-These tests allows us to say that there is very little if not seasonality for the edutainment-type videos.
+These tests allows us to say that there is very little if no seasonality for the edutainment-type videos.

 ## **What about the famous "Academic" channels**
 Analyzing the time series would give us more insight about the viewers's consumption habits.
 To do this, we can plot the delta views per weeks of a famous youtube channels posting mainly academic-type content.
 Let's look at Bozeman Science statistics for the year 2018.